 Course DescriptionArchitectural Design II

 This course, second in a series of four courses, is the sequential course to Architectural Design I. The principles of three dimensional design explored in Architectural Design I, will be applied to problems and analyses dealing with order and definition through the creation and manifestation of spatial volumes.
 In working through these problems, students are expected to develop and demonstrate a design logic that accounts for composition, precedent and context.
 Students will also study the relationship of natural light and architectural volume - space.
 Anthropomorphism will be probed and constructed in response to the words of Vitruvius: firmness, commodity and delight.
 Ultimately the studio will conclude with a comprehensive final project.
-Prerequisite: ARCH 101, ARCH 141 4 credits* (2 lecture hours, 4 laboratory hours,) spring semester *These credits will satisfy the SUNY General Education requirements for “the Arts.”
-These credits count toward the Humanities (List A) requirements for graduation.
+Prerequisite: ARCH 141 4 credits* (2 lecture hours, 4 laboratory hours,) spring semester This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for the Arts